mjahan11/Customer-Shopping-Behavior-Analysis/README.md

 # Customer-Shopping-Behavior-Analysis
-This project examines customer shopping behavior using transactional data from 3,900 purchases across multiple product categories.
-The objective is to identify insights related to spending patterns, customer segments, product preferences, and subscription trends in order to support informed strategic business decisions.
+This project leverages transactional data from 3,900 purchases to conduct a deep-dive analysis of customer behavior.
+By integrating Python, SQL, and Power BI, the study decodes spending patterns and identifies high-value customer segments.
+The ultimate goal is to transform raw product and subscription data into actionable insights that drive strategic business growth.